IRIG-BCI-IMAC/Dual_miR_mRNA_SCseq/READ_ME.md

 Plots of cummulative distribution function for miR-92a-3p, miR-26a-5p, miR-125a-5p and let-7i-5p, with KS test Plots of density distribution function for miR-92a-3p, miR-26a-5p, miR-125a-5p and let-7i-5p.

-### `Supp_1i_GSEA_H0.R`
-GSEA analysis using both conserved and non-conserved targets, threshold on targets expression >  4 RPKM in log2 scale and TCS <= 0.
-With either all non targets genes used as H0 (Null hypothesis) or genes selected if their mean log2 expressio is above 4 RPKM for H0.

-Output:
-Plot of GSEA +/-log10 (p-values) of one condition as a function of the other condition.

 ### `Supp_2a_b_P-values_simulations.R`
 GSEA analysis and Kolmogorov-Smirnov test on simulated genes and sets of targets for different number of used targets.